mrkrlli/tweetsec/README.md

 This application requires a few Python modules to run properly.

 To install the required Python modules, run `pip install -r requirements.txt` in the commandline in the tweetsec directory.
 This will install all the modules listed in the requirements.txt file.

+Note, depending on your Python environment setup, you may need `sudo pip install -r requirements.txt` if you are not using virtualenv.
+This is generally not recommended (http://stackoverflow.com/questions/15028648/is-it-acceptable-safe-to-run-pip-install-under-sudo).

 ### Running the Tweetsec app